 Walsall Council participates in the West Midlands Authorities Pension Fund which is administered by Wolverhampton City Council.
 In 2003/04 the introduction of Financial Reporting Standard 17 (FRS 17 Retirement Benefits) changed the way local authorities account for pension costs.
 The result of this change is that there is a shortfall of £236.6 million at 31 March 2006 (£236.7 million at 31 March 2005) between the forecast cost of future pensions and the value of assets currently within the pension fund.
 There is a small decrease in the value of liabilities of the pension fund.
-The forecast pension payments will be paid out over a period of many years during which time the assets will continue to generate returns towards funding them.
+There is a small decrease in the value of many years during which time the assets will continue to generate returns towards funding them.
 In addition future changes in the equity market will also adjust the value of the fund assets.
 The actuary undertook their triennial review of the pension fund as at 31 March 2004 for implementation from 2005/06.
 This review helps determine the required contribution that authorities need to make to the pension fund.

-Statement of Responsibilities
+Section 2 Statement of Responsibilities